ginarice136/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, identify the most important tasks and focus on them first.
 Then, break down larger projects into smaller, manageable tasks.
 By doing this, you can better track your progress and ensure that you are making progress on the right things.

 Next, use tools and resources to help manage your workflow.
 For example, using version control systems like Git can help keep your code organized and easy to track changes.
 Additionally, utilizing task management tools like Trello or Asana can keep you on track with deadlines and assignments.
 Finally, don't be afraid to ask for help or advice from others in the community.
 There is always someone willing to share their knowledge and experience to assist in problem-solving and learning.

+# 2024-01-14
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clear, maintainable code first.
+Optimize only when necessary, after profiling and identifying bottlenecks.
+Remember that readability counts, as tomorrow’s maintenance programmer might be you."

+In more words:
+Programmers often face the temptation to optimize code before it's truly needed.
+This can lead to overcomplicated solutions and harder-to-maintain code.
+Knuth's quote reminds us to prioritize clarity and understandability in our initial coding efforts.
+Profiling tools can help identify where performance improvements are actually required.
+Writing clean, readable code saves time and reduces errors in the long run, especially during maintenance phases, where most software spends the majority of its life.